-Iran is definitely not how the world perceives it to be.
+Why travel to Iran?
+Well, Iran is definitely not how the world perceives it to be.
 I know this, because I recently travelled here for three weeks, against the concerns of friends and family.
 Everyone asked me the same question, ‘why would I ever want to go to Iran’.
 The media doesn’t paint a positive picture of this country, as the dominating headlines are of war, terrorism, and restrictions.
+So, why travel to Iran?

-I want to share with you, some of my most favourite things from this friendly country.
+I want to share with you, some of my favourite things from this friendly country.
+If you’re wondering why travel to Iran is something you should do or not, read this post to help you decide.

-I hope it displays a positive image of this misunderstood country and give you at least 8 reasons for why you should consider traveling to Iran.
+I hope that it displays a positive image of this misunderstood country and gives you at least 8 reasons why you should travel to Iran.

 1. Iranian people